janrebolledo/budget-app/README.md

 ### To-do:

-1. Filtering items by date, price, & more
+1. Search query in URL
-2. Working dashboard
+2. Filtering items by date, price, & more
-3. Insights
+3. Working dashboard